Anesthesia

 What is the recovery period from anesthesia?
 What do I need to do?

-It normally takes 12-18 hours for your pet to fully recover from anesthesia.
-So, when you come to take your pet home, he/she may be a little unsteady on their feet.
-They should be kept on a leash when exiting our office to your car.
-When you get home it is important to remember not to feed them a large amount of food or water right away, since they have not eaten in quite some time we will need to ease them back into it slowly; some pets may want to eat or drink a large amount right away, and this could cause some stomach upset.
+It usually takes 12-18 hours for your pet to recover from anesthesia fully.
+So, when you take your pet home, they may be a little unsteady on their feet.
+They should be kept on a leash when exiting our office and moving to your car.
+When you get home, it is essential to remember not to feed them a large amount of food or water right away since they have not eaten in quite some time; we will need to ease them back into it slowly; some pets may want to eat or drink a large amount right away, and this could cause some stomach upset.

 Next, you will want to keep them in a warm, quiet area, ideally free from other animals or children.
-Your pet should be back to their old self within 12-24 hours.
+Your pet should return to their old self within 12-24 hours.

-Again, when it comes to anesthesia safety is our number one priority.
-We pride ourselves in taking every precaution when it comes to your pet and anesthesia.
+Safety is our number one priority when it comes to anesthesia.
+We pride ourselves on taking every precaution regarding your pet and anesthesia.
 Please don’t hesitate to call and talk with one of our staff if you have any additional questions.